giapoce/spark-test/README.md

  The Thin Red Line | 52000000 | 1998 | 98126565 |   9.783966 |  0.529927853889515 | Fox 2000 Pictures-Phoenix Pictures-Geisler-Roberdeau                                                                                           | https://en.wikipedia.org/wiki/The_Thin_Red_Line    | The Thin Red Line may refer to:
 ```

+# Notes on some technical choices
+To correctly parse the movies_metadata file I had to enable the quote escaping option,\
+as some records in the file had fields with commas inside that would cause parsing errors. \
+To avoid parsing issues during the loading phase to postgres, \
+I chose to rewrite the output csv file using a tab as a field separator. \
+To load the xml file I used a databricks library: com.databricks.xml. \
+The join between the wikipedia and the movies_metadata file was made using the title field from \
+movies_metadata ( which had to be sanitized, replacing all blank spaces with an underscore ) \
+and the url last part from wikipedia file